 You’re certainly not alone if you have a child who is a picky eater.
 But here’s the thing.
 You are trying to do the right thing.
 You are trying your darndest to feed your kids healthy, nourishing food.
 And I want to motivate you to keep on doing that.

-Instead of caving and cracking out the kids meal because "my gosh they have to eat something", let me help you do what parents in our community are learning to do every day – apply an understanding of the body to look under the hood and see what the problem actually is.
+Don’t let the behavior of your kids interfere with the health goals you’ve set for them.
+Instead of caving and cracking out the kid's meal because "my gosh they have to eat something", let me help you do what parents in our community are learning to do every day – apply an understanding of the body to look under the hood and see what the problem actually is.

-I want you to take a deep breath, look at your child with curiosity and compassion and let’s discover what is driving this picky eating behaviour in order to uproot it from the inside.
+I want you to take a deep breath, look at your child with curiosity and compassion and discover what is driving this picky eating behavior in order to uproot it from the inside.

-When I help families shift picky eating behaviour I focus them in on three potential driving forces.
+When I help families shift picky eating I focus them in on these three potential driving forces:

-Most of what you'll read about resolving picky eating focuses in on driving force #3.
-Your child is trying to assert some control, gain some power, engage in a battle that they can, honestly, usually win (unless you're ready to pin them down and force feed them, which most of us will stop short of!)
+Most of what you'll read about resolving picky eating focuses on driving force #3.... your child is trying to assert some control, gain some power, engage in a battle that they can, honestly, usually win (unless you're ready to pin them down and force-feed them, which most of us will stop short of!)

-True, this can be part of the picture for some kids.
-And if that's the case, the "just keep offering, they'll eat when they're full" approach that is often recommended is likely to work just fine within a few weeks (or months) of you holding your ground.
+This can be part of the picture for some kids.
+And if it is the "just keep offering, they'll eat when they're full" approach that is often recommended is likely to work just fine within a few weeks (or months) of you holding your ground.

-But if you've given that approach a good solid try (and I mean you've really stuck to it and have been consistent, the way I talk about doing in my Practical Parent's Guide For Feeding Picky Eaters e-course and in my book) and if that's still not working, there might be something else going on.
+But if you've given that approach a good solid try (and I mean you've really stuck to it and have been consistent, the way I talk about doing in my book) and if that's still not working, there might be something else going on.

-The other two driving forces in that list above are potential biological contributors to your child's behaviour... things going on deep inside that make them behave the way they're behaving.
+There might be biological contributors to your child's behavior... things going on deep inside that make them behave the way they're behaving.

-But back to driving force #1 - nutrient deficiencies that can contribute to picky eating behaviour.
+But back to driving force #1.
+Here are the top three nutrient deficiencies that can contribute to picky eating behavior.

 Zinc is involved in over 300 chemical reactions in the body.
 It is involved in immune function, cell synthesis, skin and wound healing, enzyme production, and, most significantly to this discussion, taste and digestion.

 What do unhealthy taste buds, low salivary enzymes, and poor sense of taste and smell look like?
-Selective eating behaviour.
+Selective eating behavior.

 Zinc is also needed for the proper secretion of stomach acid, low levels of which can reduce appetite and interfere with protein digestion specifically.